Jon Lee (volleyball player): Coaching career

-For 23 years Lee was a highly recognized indoor coach at San Marcos High School in Santa Barbara, California, where he also taught writing and English.
+For 23 years Lee was an indoor coach at San Marcos High School in Santa Barbara, California, where he also taught writing and English.
 He coached 46 consecutive seasons of both the boys and girls volleyball for the Royals, from 1986 to 2009, while also mixing in stints as an assistant coach for three seasons at Westmont College and one at UCSB.
 His high school boys and girls volleyball teams both won CIF (Southern California) Championships and many collegiate and Olympic stars emerged from his programs, including U.S. Beach Volleyball Gold Medalist Todd Rogers, AVP Professional Dax Holdren, U.S. National Volleyball team members Brook Billings and Jeff Menzel, and West Coast Conference First Team player Mandy Bible among others.
 He was named CIF Coach of the Year three times.
-Remarkably and most enduringly, 52 of Lee's players have gone on to become volleyball coaches.
+52 of Lee's players have gone on to become volleyball coaches.
 In 2009, San Marcos High School honored Coach Lee by naming the Lee Court in the new gymnasium in his honor.
 In 2013, the City of Santa Barbara Park and Recreation Department, local media and the Semana Nautica Association awarded Jon the R.F.
 MacFarland Memorial Trophy for his 22 years of service to youth.
 In 2017, Jon was inducted into the Santa Barbara Athletic Round Table Hall of Fame.